MarcoBertuzzo/AiGallery/README.md

 <h1 align="center" id="title">AiGallery</h1>

-<p id="description">This is a simple demo project in Blazor.
+<p id="description">This is a simple demo project in Blazor (Interactive Server rendering - Web App project template with .NET 8).
 It consists of a gallery of images that the user can browse.
 Images are grouped into image collections.
 Each collection and each individual image has its own description saved in a SQLite database.
 The user can scroll through the various images or upload their own images</p>

 <h2> Demo</h2>